 Despite these strong female influences, Claire faced her share of challenges in her leadership journey.
 “There are many barriers that women face in leadership,” she acknowledges.
 “When I did show up at board tables, I was often one of only two women in the room.
 It was sometimes difficult to feel like you had the strength of voice, but building alliances with other board members and helping them see the value I brought to the discussion was really important.”

-Claire Carver-Dias and Fanny Letourneau of Canada during the duet routine on their way to winning the Gold medal in the Synchronised Swimming event at the 2002 Commonwealth Games in Manchester
+Claire Carver-Dias on her way to winning the Gold medal in the Synchronised Swimming event at the 2002 Commonwealth Games in Manchester

 Photography Adam Pretty/Getty Images